 Ms. Zoglin asked if the Task Force would look at additional criteria given the unique qualities of digital advertising, such as the qualities or parameters that advertisers look for beyond geography.
-Chair Miadich asked whether Ms. Zoglin's concern was targeting that could be unlawful, like hate speech.
-Ms. Zoglin stated that micro targeting can lead to hate-speech, or dog whistles for certain causes, and maybe they should start off broad to parallel other systems to begin with before finetuning through the years.
+Ms. Zoglin stated that micro targeting can lead to hate-speech, and maybe they should start off broad to parallel other systems to begin with before finetuning through the years.